photoprism/photoprism-docs/docs/getting-started/docker.md

 You may change it on the [account settings page](../user-guide/settings/account.md).
 Enabling [public mode](config-options.md) will disable authentication.

-!!! hint ""
+!!! info ""
     If you can't connect, try starting the app without `-d`.
 This keeps it in the foreground and shows log messages for troubleshooting.
 You're welcome to ask for help in our [community chat](https://gitter.im/browseyourlife/community).
     Should the server already be running, or you see no errors, you may have started it on a different host and/or port.
 There could also be an issue with your browser, ad blocker, or firewall settings.

-!!! note ""
+!!! tldr ""
-    For security reasons, it is **not possible to change the password** via `PHOTOPRISM_ADMIN_PASSWORD` after the app has been started for the first time.
+    It is not possible to change the password via `PHOTOPRISM_ADMIN_PASSWORD` after the app has been started for the first time.
 You may run `docker exec -ti photoprism photoprism passwd` in a terminal to change an existing password.
 You can also reset your database for a clean start.

 #### Volumes ####